OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 Hypervisor Scalability
 --------------------------------------

 The number of VMs, micro-VMs or containers that a virtualization node can run is limited by the virtualization technology, hardware configuration and OpenNebula node components (drivers).
-In this section we have evaluated only the performance of OpenNebula, virtualization and monitoring drivers for the KVM, Firecracker and LXD.
-The host specs are the following:
+This section presents the performance of OpenNebula and the virtualization and monitoring drivers for KVM, based on the following host specs:

 +---------------+---------------------------------------------------------------+
 | CPU model:    | Intel(R) Xeon(TM) E5-2650 v4 @2.2GHz, 2 sockets 24 cores (HT) |